GENERAL TERMS AND CONDITIONS

 ARTICLE 3: CANCELLATION

 3.1.
-In the event of a cancellation, registration costs will not be refunded under any circumstances.
+In the event of cancellation, registration fees will under no circumstances be refunded.

 €25 for a Sprint